Today we will look at a pleasantly-painted image of Gospod Savaof — “Lord Sabaoth” — as God the Father is generally titled in Russian Orthodoxy.

 The Holy Spirit, in Russian icons, is painted as a white dove (which usually looks more like a pigeon).
 So this Indiction icon often (but not always) includes all members of the E. Orthodox Trinity.

-If you may be wondering why Jesus is shown twice in the icon shown here, that is because a common practice of Russian icons was to indicate the movement of time by showing two different scenes, making a “continuous” image that takes the viewer from one scene in time to another.
+If you may be wondering why Jesus is shown twice in the icon here, that is because a common practice of Russian icons was to indicate the movement of time by having two different scenes, making a “continuous” image that takes the viewer from one scene in time to another.
 So in this image we see Jesus both reading from the book of Isaiah and seated in discussion with the men of the synagogue.
 One might consider this an early precursor of animation — but it is “static” animation.

 The point of using this icon type as the beginning icon for the Church year was first, that this preaching of Jesus in the synagogue at Nazareth as recorded in the Gospel of Luke is usually considered the event marking the beginning of his public ministry; and second, the quotation from Isaiah ends with “the acceptable year of the Lord,” which came to be applied, in Russia, to the Church year as given in the calendar of saints and festal days.
 Ivan Shmelov (pronounced “Shmelyov”) wrote a book following the course of that religious year in old Russia, and titled it Lyeto Gospodne — “The Year of the Lord”